 Knole: A Private View into One of Britain’s Great Houses

 Lord Sackville will talk about the way his family has shaped and furnished the house, and describe how Knole itself has shaped the Sackvilles, influencing their lives and their relationships up to the present day.
-The stunning images of the interiors and architectural and decorative features taken by Ashley Hicks for Knole: A Private View of One of Britain’s Great Houses, published by Rizzoli 2022.
+The stunning images of the interiors were taken by Ashley Hicks for Knole: A Private View of One of Britain’s Great Houses, published by Rizzoli 2022.

 Robert Sackville-West, 7th Baron Sackville

 Robert Sackville-West, 7th Baron Sackville, studied history at Oxford University and went on to work in publishing.
 He now chairs Knole Estates, the property and investment company that, in parallel with the National Trust, runs the Sackville family’s interests at Knole.
 He is a board member of The Royal Oak Foundation.